Overdraft Protection

 What Fees Are Associated With Overdraft Protection?

-We will limit the number of overdraft fees that may be charged to an account in a single day to a maximum of 5 fees ($195).
-In addition, we will charge a daily continuous overdraft fee of $7.50 if the account remains negative for more than 3 consecutive days, regardless of having overdraft protection.
-You should always cover your overdraft as quickly as possible to avoid additional fees.
-You must cover your overdraft within 60 days or the account will be closed.
-Returned item and/or overdraft fee(s) may be created by check, ACH, foreign ATM(s) and Debit Card/Check Card transactions.
+We will limit daily overdraft fees charged to an account to a maximum of 5 fees ($195).
+In addition, we will charge a daily continuous overdraft fee of $7.50 per Open Business Day.
+This will occur if the account remains negative for more than three consecutive business days, regardless of having overdraft protection.
+You should always cover your overdraft quickly to avoid additional fees.
+You must cover your overdraft within 60 days, or the account will be closed.
+Returned Item and/or Overdraft Fee(s) may be created by check, ACH, foreign ATM(s) and Debit Card/Check Card transactions.

 Understanding Your Account Balance for Overdrafts